OPA providers are in-network, preferred providers for most all insurance plans...

 - 3rd Party Liability

 If you have any questions or concerns about your insurance, you are always welcome to call your OPA billing representative directly.
 You may also schedule a financial consultation at our office to help with special situations.

-Will OPA bill both my primary and secondary insurance plan?
+Will OPA bill both my primary and secondary insurance plans?

 Yes, OPA will bill your primary insurance and your secondary insurance as a courtesy.